Oneflow-Inc/oneflow-documentation/en/docs/cookies/serving.md

 - Introduction to OneFlow Serving Architecture
 - Process from Model Training to Deployment in OneFlow

-## Quick Start of OneFlow deployment
+## Quick Start

-[OneFlow Serving: Neural Style Transfer](https://oneflow.cloud/#/project/public/code?id=2eec2f768cdfe5709dc4c01e389fd65c) is available on OneFlow Cloud.
+[OneFlow Serving: Neural Style Transfer](https://oneflow.cloud/#/project/public/code?id=7fc904d8dbe0069820da5d6d32a764fe) is available on OneFlow Cloud.
 By referring to the project description, you can deploy the project and see the running result with just one click.

 ![](./imgs/oneflow-serving-demo.png)